Alfred Aboya: Professional career

 After going undrafted in the 2009 NBA draft, he joined the Dallas Mavericks for the 2009 NBA Summer League.
 In September 2009, he signed with BCM Gravelines.
 However, he was released a week later.

 In October 2009, he signed with Olympique Antibes of the LNB Pro B, before joining Link Tochigi Brex of the Japan Basketball League (JBL) in January 2010.

 In the summer of 2010, he signed with the Hitachi Sunrockers of the JBL for the 2010–11 season.

 He signed with Bucaneros de La Guaira of Liga Profesional de Baloncesto for the 2012 season, but he left in February 2012 and in March moved to Final Gençlik of the Turkish Basketball Second League.

 He played the 2012–13 season with Shiga Lakestars of Japan before being released in early 2013.

 In March 2013, he moved back to Final Gençlik.

 On 1 November 2013, he was selected by the Fort Wayne Mad Ants in the second round of the 2013 NBA D-League draft.
 On 22 November, he was waived by the Mad Ants.
 On 20 December 2013, he was reacquired by the Mad Ants.
 On 4 February 2014, he was again waived by the Mad Ants.
 On 20 March 2014, he was acquired by the Reno Bighorns.
 On 28 March 2014, he was released by the Bighorns after appearing in two games for them.
 The next month, he joined Al Ittihad Tripoli of Libya.

 On 2 November 2014, he was reacquired by the Reno Bighorns.
 On 12 December 2014, he was waived by the Bighorns after appearing in seven games.
 Six days later, he was acquired by the Los Angeles D-Fenders.
 On 28 January 2015, Aboya was waived by the D-Fenders, only to be reacquired less than a month later on 25 February.

 Coaching career

 On 30 October 2019, Aboya was hired as an assistant and player development coach by the Iowa Wolves of the NBA G League.

+In 2021, Alfred Roland Aboya Baliaba was appointed as theAssistant Coach of the Cameroon Men's National Team during the FIBA 2021 Afrobasket, where the team lost all three group games.
+Subsequently, he was promoted to the position of Head Coach.
+Under his leadership, the team participated in the 2023 FIBA African World Cup Qualifiers, achieving a record of 4 wins and 8 losses, placing third in Group B and failing to qualify for the next stage.

 In 2022, Aboya became a coach for the NBA Academy Africa program, located in Senegal.
 In November, he was the head coach of the academy's team in the 2023 BAL qualification games.

+During the FIBA 2023 AfroCAN competition, Aboya did not serve as the coach, and the team finished 11th overall.
+However, he resumed his role as Head Coach in August 2023 during the FIBA Pre-Olympic Qualifying Tournament held in Nigeria.
+During this tournament, Cameroon's team, under Aboya's leadership, went undefeated, securing qualification for the qualifiers for the second time in their history.